danilw/Krita-StableDiffusion-WebUI-Colab/README.md

 **What is it** - this is Colab script for https://github.com/Interpause/auto-sd-krita

+### Tested 5 Feb 2023 - still work

+# Important note:

+- **This is _Colab Old Krita plugin_** and I do not have Colab setup for *new plugin* [new auto-sd-paint-ext](https://github.com/Interpause/auto-sd-paint-ext), go check new plugin page maybe there easy way to setup Colab.

+- I recomend to **use** - **only default WebUI**, not this Krita plugin. **My** [**WebUI Colab script**](https://github.com/danilw/WebUI-Colab-AUTOMATIC1111-stable-diffusion-webui) - use this, Krita not needed, WebUI works from web-page.\
+This Krita Colab and plugin may have some bugs and missed features that works on WebUI, and WebUI have more functional.\
+*I keep this repository only because it still works, so maybe someone actually need it*.

+___

 ### Instruction to use - Go to https://colab.research.google.com/ press Upload and Upload this file `Krita-StableDiffusionUI.ipynb`, then open it in Colab and follow instruction there.

-**if you need just WebUI** - use Stable Diffusion WebUI Colab.
-My [WebUI Colab script](https://github.com/danilw/WebUI-Colab-AUTOMATIC1111-stable-diffusion-webui), using AUTOMATIC1111 repo. (this works, and not depends on Krita modification)

-___
-# Tested today (nov 5) - works.

-### Updated - please redownload if script not working for you!
 ___
 ### Contact: [**Join discord server**](https://discord.gg/JKyqWgt)